 Agreement on intellectual property rights and use of logo on the project's deliverables and disclosure of information: In order to accord proper acknowledgement to the GEF for providing grant funding, the GEF logo will appear together with the UNDP logo on all promotional materials, other written materials like publications developed by the project, and project hardware.
-Any citation on publications regarding projects funded by the GEF will also accord proper acknowledgement to the

-GEF.
-Information will be disclosed in accordance with relevant policies notably the UNDP Disclosure Policy13 and the GEF policy on public involvement14.
+Any citation on publications regarding projects funded by the GEF will also accord proper acknowledgement to the GEF.
+Information will be disclosed in accordance with relevant policies notably the UNDP Disclosure Policy15 and the GEF policy on public involvement16.

 Project management: The responsibility for the execution of the project under the national implementation modality is with the Implementing Partner (ED/MPUI) and will work closely with the TEC as the main Responsible Party.
 The ED/MPUI in cooperation with the TEC will establish a Project Management Unit (PMU) for the overall coordination and managing the resources of this project.
-The PMU will be organized to include the services of the Deputy Project Manager, Finance & Administrative Associate and the Chief Technical Advisor (CTA).
-As part of the arrangement, the UNDP CO will provide UNDP Support Services to assist the Implementing Partner, such as selecting and hiring consultants, etc. to be covered by an agreement as provided for in Annex J: Other Agreements .
+The PMU will be organized to include the services of the Project Coordinator, accounting, financial, communications and the Chief Technical Advisor (CTA).
+As part of the arrangement, the UNDP CO will provide support staff to ED/MPUI and TEC.